0x1eef/trip.rb/README.md

 __1.__

-By default the code being traced is paused on method call and return events from methods implemented in Ruby.
+By default the code being traced is paused on call and return events from methods implemented in Ruby.
 Method call and return events could originate from methods implemented in either C or Ruby.

-Changing the default behavior and pausing the tracer on events from methods implemented in C is covered in example **2**.
+Changing the default behavior and pausing the tracer when it encounters methods implemented in C is covered in the example after this one.
+This example shows pausing on call and return events from methods implemented in Ruby:

 ```ruby
 def add(x,y)